synyx/kudos/README.md

 ### Helm Chart

-A Helm chart is available for Kubernetes deployment.
+A Helm chart is available for Kubernetes deployment. **You must set up an external PostgreSQL database before installing** (see [DATABASE_SETUP.md](DATABASE_SETUP.md)).

 The chart uses an init container to handle database migrations automatically, so the `KUDOS_MIGRATE` environment variable is not needed in the main application container.

-For Helm deployment, the migration process is handled separately from the main application container, ensuring reliable database setup before the application starts.

 #### Install via Helm